Patrick Manning

-Patrick Augustus Mervyn Manning (17 August 1946 – 2 July 2016) was a Trinidadian politician who was the fourth Prime Minister of Trinidad and Tobago; his terms ran from 17 December 1991 to 9 November 1995 and from 24 December 2001 to 26 May 2010.
-He was also Political Leader of the People's National Movement (PNM) from 1987 to 2010.
-A geologist by training, Manning served as Member of Parliament for the San Fernando East constituency from 1971 until 2015 when he was replaced by Randall Mitchell and was the longest-serving member of the House of Representatives.
+Patrick Augustus Mervyn Manning (17 August 1946 – 2 July 2016) was a Trinidadian politician who served as the fourth prime minister of Trinidad and Tobago twice from 1991 to 1995, and again from 2001 to 2010.
+A geologist by training, Manning served as Member of Parliament for the San Fernando East constituency from 1971 until 2015 when he was replaced by Randall Mitchell, but with the seat in 2020 being won by his son Brian Manning.
+Patrick Manning was the longest-serving member of the House of Representatives.
 He was the Leader of the Opposition from 1986 to 1990 and again from 1995 to 2001.

 Manning was born in San Fernando and received his secondary education at Presentation College, San Fernando, and his bachelor's degree from the University of the West Indies at Mona, in 1969.
-After graduation, he returned to Trinidad where he worked as a geologist for Texaco.
-He entered Parliament in 1971 representing the San Fernando East constituency.
+After graduation, he returned to Trinidad, where he worked as a geologist for Texaco.

 Life

 Early career

 After graduating from the University of the West Indies, Manning worked as a geologist with Texaco Trinidad Ltd., until he ran for Parliament in 1971.
 Between 1971 and 1978 he served as Parliamentary Secretary in various Ministries before being appointed junior Minister in the Ministry of Finance in the government of Eric Williams.
 In 1979 he was given the additional position of junior Minister in the Office of the Prime Minister.
 In 1981 he was given a full Cabinet position of Minister of Information and Minister of Industry and Commerce.
 Between 1981 and 1986 he served as Minister of Energy and Natural Resources.

 The 1986 general elections saw the ruling PNM suffer an almost total defeat.
-Only three candidates won their seats; the Prime Minister, George Chambers, was among the losing candidates.
+Only three candidates won their seats; the prime minister, George Chambers, was among the losing candidates.
 As one of the three successful PNM candidates, Manning was appointed Leader of the Opposition.
 In 1987, he was elected political leader of the PNM, the youngest the party has seen at only 40 years old.
 A split in the ruling National Alliance for Reconstruction in 1988 left the PNM as the minority Opposition party, and, in 1990, Basdeo Panday requested that he be appointed Leader of the Opposition.

-Second term as Prime Minister
+First term as prime minister

+Manning led the PNM to victory in the 1991 general elections, and became prime minister.

-In 1995, Manning called a General Election one full year before it was constitutionally due.
+In 1995, Manning called a general election one full year before it was constitutionally due.
 In this election both the PNM and the UNC won 17 seats each and the NAR won 2 seats.
-The UNC and the NAR united in a coalition and formed the government; Basdeo Panday replaced Manning as Prime Minister.
+The UNC and the NAR united in a coalition and formed the government; Basdeo Panday replaced Manning as prime minister.

+Opposition leader

 Manning served as Leader of the Opposition once again, also losing the 2000 elections.
 The 2001 elections ended in a tie, with both the Opposition PNM and the governing United National Congress winning 18 seats.
-President A. N. R. Robinson appointed Manning as Prime Minister.
+President A. N. R. Robinson appointed Manning as prime minister.
 In addition to prime ministership, Manning was also Minister of Finance from 2001 to 2007.